morres83/dbus-mqttevcharger/README.md

 This script supports reading EV charger values from MQTT base charger.
 Writing values is supported for "Enable charging"and  "Charging current"

 ## Install & Configuration
+You have to run Paho Client on your GXDevice to make this script work

+python -m ensurepip --upgrade
+pip install paho-mqtt

+### Configuration

+In the Python file, you should put the IP of your Broker

 ### Get the code
 Just grap a copy of the main branche and copy them to a folder under `/data/` e.g. `/data/dbus-mqttevcharger`.
 After that call the install.sh script.